DB244878/caliptra-attestation-lab/README.md

 # What This Project Demonstrates

-This lab demonstrates core platform security concepts including:
+This project demonstrates core platform security concepts including:

 - Hardware root of trust
 - Device identity